alphagov/paas-tech-docs/source/documentation/getting_started/get_started.md

 1. Enter your GOV.UK PaaS account password.

-When you are signed in, run `cf` in the command line to see all available commands.
+When you have signed in, run `cf` in the command line to see all available commands.

 ### Use the single sign-on function

-To use the single sign-on function, you must have a `@digital.cabinet-office.gov.uk` email address.
+Single sign-on is only available to users within the Government Digital Service (GDS).

-You must contact the GOV.UK PaaS team at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to ask us to enable the single sign-on function for you.
+If you work at GDS, contact the GOV.UK PaaS team at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) so we can enable the single sign-on function for you.

-1. If your org is hosted in the London region, run the following in the command line:
+1. Once you have access to SSO and if your org is hosted in London, run the following in the command line:

     ```
     cf login -a api.london.cloud.service.gov.uk --sso
     ```

-    If your org is hosted in the Ireland region, run:
+    If your org is hosted in Ireland, run:

     ```
     cf login -a api.cloud.service.gov.uk --sso